krishna-waidande/krishna-waidande.github.io/trello.md

 I am working as technical staff at Krishagni.
 My role is to upgrade the client servers & install our OpenSpecimen product on client server.
 The Installation process is a little bit long process.
 We need to ask the client about providing us with an environment to install OpenSpecimen, this process takes a long time all the conversation happens in the emails.
-So we need to maintain the status of each client.If Trello were not there it was so difficult for me to keep track of all the clients.
+So we need to maintain the status of each client.
+If Trello were not there it was so difficult for me to keep track of all the clients.
 Sometimes client or we forgot to take follow-ups on the mails. but as we can see a ticket is the On-Hold state on Trello board from a long time. it helps us to take follow-up of emails.